swthemathwiz/stubby-wrench/README.md

 ### Stubby Wrench

-A textured T-style handle for a hex bit.
+A textured T-style handle that receivers a hex bit.
 Many dimensions can be modified and adjusted by working with source and the OpenSCAD customizer.

 </td></tr></tbody></table></div>